-ectfully requests that the CCT-RT provide additional detail about how it believes such a cost-benefit analysis should be undertak value it would add to the extensive evaluation of the TMCH already being undertaken by the RPM PDP WG.
+The RySG respectfully requests that the CCT-RT provide additional detail about how it believes such a cost-benefit analysis should be undertaken and what specific value it would add to the extensive evaluation of the TMCH already being undertaken by the RPM PDP WG.

-4 PDP WG has been reviewing the TMCH, it has not engaged in any specific cost-benefit analysis.
-Given that the WG is still under 3NSO to be able to adopt this recommendation, additional guidance from the CCT-RT would be helpful.
+While the RPM PDP WG has been reviewing the TMCH, it has not engaged in any specific cost-benefit analysis.
+Given that the WG is still underway, in order for the GNSO to be able to adopt this recommendation, additional guidance from the CCT-RT would be helpful.

-requests that the CCT-RT consider balancing the benefits of such an analysis with the time and resources required to undertake
+The RySG also requests that the CCT-RT consider balancing the benefits of such an analysis with the time and resources required to undertake it.